vladdeSV/im-cbt/README.md

   .composite()
 ```

-### Advanced
+### Special case: Whack Edition™
+This snippet of code is for you when needing to…
+- generate an image async with Node.js
+- provide additional images as `Buffer`s
+- return output as `Buffer`

-There is a helper class to help when you need to provide unexpected amount of images as buffers.
+Providing `Buffer`s for images is a challenge, and a helper class `Fds` is provided to help create a reference to the data.
+See example below.

-This snippet is a bit of a hack, but I use this in a project.
+This is a bit of a hack, but I use this code in a project.

 <details>
   <sumamry>Boilerplate snippet</summary>